meridiajane/biocb_6840_guppy_genome/README.md

 ---
 Generate scaffolds and correct misassemblies.

-scaffolding.sh
-    : Generate scaffold from contigs and pre-existing assembly.
+**scaffolding.sh:** Generate scaffold from contigs and pre-existing assembly.

 To run, uncomment the commented lines of code.
 Execute the script via SLURM or replace instances of '$SLURM_CPUS_PER_TASK' with the desired number of threads and execute via CLI.

-metrics.sh
-    : Generate metrics for newly scaffolded assembly.
+**metrics.sh:** Generate metrics for newly scaffolded assembly.

 To run, adjust '719994475' to reflect the previously calculated genome size, adjust number of BUSCO threads ('-c 90') to match available resources, and uncomment the commented lines of code.
 Afterwards, execute via SLURM or CLI.

-mapping.sh
-    : Generate alignments for use in cleanup and orientation of scaffolds.
+**mapping.sh:** Generate alignments for use in cleanup and orientation of scaffolds.

 To run, modify the ref variable to reflect whichever reference genome you are using (the Kunster and Du guppy assemblies were used in our assembly), then execute via SLURM or CLI.

 #### cleanup_and_reorient
 ---
-Percent_Scaf_to_Chr.py
-    : Calculate percentage alignment of a given scaffold to reference chromosomes from alignment data.
+**Percent_Scaf_to_Chr.py:** Calculate percentage alignment of a given scaffold to reference chromosomes from alignment data.

 This script is drawn upon by cleanup.sh, but does need to be run independently to use scaf_assessment.sh.
 It is recommended to use a python venv, though not required.
 To run, provide an alignment via standard input and execute via CLI.

-scaf_assessment.sh
-    : Check whether the contigs have the same best chromosome alignment as the scaffold they are placed within.
+**scaf_assessment.sh:** Check whether the contigs have the same best chromosome alignment as the scaffold they are placed within.

 Execute via CLI or SLURM.

-cleanup.sh
-    : Automated process for correcting orientation and assigning names relative to a reference for scaffolds.
+**cleanup.sh:** Automated process for correcting orientation and assigning names relative to a reference for scaffolds.

 The line below must be modified to reflect which components of the reference are the chromosomes (in order).
 Execute the script via SLURM or replace instances of '$SLURM_CPUS_PER_TASK' with the desired number of threads and execute via CLI.